safe-graph/GNN-FakeNews/README.md

 ## Datasets

 The dataset can be loaded using the PyG API.
-You can download the dataset via the link below:
+You can download the dataset via the link below and unzip the data under the `\data` directory.

 https://mega.nz/file/jwggTC4D#MT1cOOzAOOjMU8i_kBTJ07vO-jQUW6Tu_YKY_ON97h4